mitchellkuester/Code-for-xshadowpediax/README.md

-# Code-for-Shadows-Pokedex
+# Code-for-1shadowspokedex1
-All the code needed to create my website using Google Sites.
+All the code needed to create my website using WordPress.